Skip to main content

 Search Results

-• Selamectin + sarolaner is used topically on the skin to treat various parasites, both on and off-label, and prevent heartworm in cats.
+• Esafoxolaner + eprinomectin + praziquantel is given topically on the skin to treat and protect against various internal and external parasites and prevent heartworm in cats.
 Side effects are rare but may include hair loss at the application site, gastrointestinal upset, skin reactions, or neurologic signs.
-It should be used with caution in sick or underweight cats.
+Use caution in sick or underweight cats.
 If a negative reaction occurs, please call your veterinary office.